-The Department employs the Plan, Do, Check, Act process deployment.
-The agency has also put a focus on the utilization of new technology to increase efficiency and overall effectiveness, with a focus on our Complaint System database and licensing programs.
+The agency puts a focus on the utilization of new technology to increase efficiency and overall effectiveness, with a focus on our Complaint System database and licensing programs.
 DCA currently has 4 of its filing programs online through SCBOS and the Nationwide Mortgage Licensing System.
 The Public Information Division has also heavily relied on social media in an effort to keep the public informed in a cost effective manner.
-In FY12 we launched a new website and updated our computer and telephone systems.
+In FY13, DCA made technology a budget request priority and secured funding for a backend database upgrade in FY14.
 With the economic downturn, staff is always looking for innovative methods to achieve a task in a more efficient and cost effective way.